GjMinova/NorthPhoneBookApp/README.md

 There is validation on the name and phoneNumber.
 The name should not be null and phoneNumber has specific format

-Try to insert some worng format of the phoneNumber or null or empty value for name:
+Try to insert some wrong format of the phoneNumber or null or empty value for name:
 * {
 	"name": null,
 	"phoneNumber": "+38976668498"